aion-kelvin/AionRpc/spec/api-spec-draft-1.md

 #### Returns

-* `Array` - 64 Bytes - addresses owned by the kernel.
+`Array` - 32 bytes - addresses owned by the kernel.

 #### Examples